Melissa Conrad Stöppler, MD

 - loss of bone density (osteoporosis).

-Fortunately, by adding back small amounts of estrogen and progesterone in pill form (similar to treatments sometimes used for symptom relief in menopause) many of the annoying side effects due to estrogen deficiency can be avoided.
-"Add back therapy" is the term that refers to this modern way of administering GnRH agonists along with estrogen and progesterone in a way to keep the treatment successful, but avoid most of the unwanted side effects.
+Fortunately, by adding back small amounts of progesterone in pill form (similar to treatments sometimes used for symptom relief in menopause) many of the annoying side effects due to estrogen deficiency can be avoided.
+"Add back therapy" is the term that refers to this modern way of administering GnRH agonists along with progesterone in a way to keep the treatment successful, but avoid most of the unwanted side effects.

 Oral contraceptive pills